caelandailey/CS3500-Software-Practice/README.md

-# University of Utah CS3500 Software Practice.
+# University of Utah Software Practice

 This course covers
 - Practical exposure to the process of creating large software systems